zuozhenggh/learning-library/data-management-library/goldengate/goldengate-microservices/transformations-using-goldengate/transformations-using-goldengate.md

  ![](./images/c15.png " ")

-3. Open the Administration Server of the Target deployment i.e. Baston at http://localhost:17001.
+3. Open the Administration Server of the Target deployment i.e. Baston at http://<your ip address>:17001.
 When the page is completely open, you should be at a page where you can see Replicat IREP.
 Please stop and start the IREP process

  ![](./images/c16.png " ")